RollerCoaster Tycoon 3: Subsequent lawsuits and Complete Edition

 While no resolution of the case has been publicly stated, Frontier announced the release of a self-published version of RollerCoaster Tycoon 3, named RollerCoaster Tycoon 3: Complete Edition.
 Like Platinum / Deluxe, this release includes both Soaked! and Wild! expansions.
 Additions included in the Complete Edition were to update the game to run on more modern computers, an adjustment in aspect ratios, and the removal of all references to the game's previous publisher - Atari.
 Alongside this updated computer version, a console port for the Nintendo Switch was also created.
-The Complete Edition was released on September 24, 2020 to Steam, Epic Games Store, and Nintendo eShop.
+The Complete Edition was released on September 24, 2020, to Steam, Epic Games Store, and Nintendo eShop.
+In March 2024, Limited Run Games announced a physical version of the Switch release of RollerCoaster Tycoon 3: Complete Edition.
 On the Mac App Store, the version published by Aspyr Inc. was updated to the Complete Edition.

+On 15 March 2024, Frontier sold the publishing rights to the game back to Atari, Inc. for seven million dollars.
+In a trading update published by the London Stock Exchange on 2 April, it was reported that Frontier made $1.5 million a year from their sales of RollerCoaster Tycoon 3: Complete Edition on all platforms.
+This was confirmed by their parent Atari SA on 2 April.
+Anticipating the 25th anniversary of the RollerCoaster Tycoon series, Atari SA CEO Wade Rosen said "I am really pleased that we can unite this important and successful title in the series with the rest of the franchise".

+On 18 February 2025, Atari and Frontier Developments announced that the Complete Edition would be released for the PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S consoles on 20 March.

 Reception

 Release

 RollerCoaster Tycoon 3 received mostly positive reviews.
 The game has an average rating of 81/100 at Metacritic and 84% at GameRankings.

 Publications such as GameSpot and Computer Gaming World were overall positive about the game citing its many new features.
-However, fans of the original and the second game in the series tended to be more critical.
+However, fans of the first two games in the series tended to be more critical.
 Several other criticisms stemmed from bugs and technical issues, such as the game crashing, the camera freezing, staff getting stuck on railings, low framerates and graphical glitches mainly caused when adjusting the landscape.

 The editors of Computer Gaming World nominated RollerCoaster Tycoon 3 as their 2004 "Strategy Game of the Year (General)", although it lost to The Sims 2.
 They wrote that it "overcame the series' sophomore slump with a great state-of-the-art design."
+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated RollerCoaster Tycoon 3 for "Simulation Game of the Year", which was ultimately awarded to The Sims 2.